thehalvo/homeostasis/TESTING.md

 ## Pre-requisites

 ### Required Python Versions
 GitHub Actions tests with Python 3.9, 3.10, and 3.11.
-You MUST have all three installed:
+You should have all three installed:

 ```bash
 # Using pyenv (recommended)